siruthesiru/siruthesiru.github.io/_posts/2022-08-05-pseudo-random.md

 ---
 title: Pseudo Random in Dota 2
 layout: post
+tags: Dota2
 comments: false
-tags: Dota2
 excerpt_separator: "<!--more-->"
-sticky: true
+sticky: false
-hidden: true
+hidden: false
 ---

 In video games, when a character has a 10% chance to trigger an effect during a certain action, then you would expect that